Onboarding Process

 Q: Where is the process initiated from?
 A single initiation channel or multiple channels?

-A: Via an employee portal.
+A: Via a customer portal.

 Q: What happens to the collected data?